 - Students are able to (1) understand the historical and cultural context of nineteenth-century Parisian art and its built environment; (2) understand how art and architecture mediate social and cultural meaning in nineteenth-century Paris; (3) address issues of display, dissemination and museology in interpreting art and architecture on site; (4) synthesise visual, aesthetic and spatial analyses into broader discourses of art and architectural history; and (5) apply principles of argument in art historical and architectural discourses.

-- Typically this unit is assessed in the following ways: (1) long essay; (2) short writing assignments (field book, blog, postcard project); and (3) oral assessment.
+- Indicative assessments in this unit are as follows: (1) long essay; (2) short writing assignments (field book, blog, postcard project); and (3) oral assessment.
 Further information is available in the unit outline.